kexiZeroing/kexiZeroing.github.io/src/blog/using-es-modules.md

 }, 1000);
 ```

+Each JavaScript module is a singleton.
+If both `a.js` and `b.js` import the `c` function from the `c.js` file, the `c` function is defined once despite having been imported twice.
+JavaScript module system guarantee that the code inside each individual module executes at most once, no matter how many times and from how many places that module gets imported.

+> Under the hood, module systems usually do this by holding a `Map` that keeps track of which modules (keyed by their filename) have already been loaded, and what their exported values are.
+If the engine sees an import to a module it has already loaded, it’s not going to run the module again.
+Instead, it will read that module’s exports from an in-memory cache.

 ### Default exports and renaming
 The other type of export called the default export — this is designed to make it easy to have a default function provided by a module.
 Note that **the lack of curly braces both in export and import statements**.
 This is because there is only one default export allowed per module. **A default export can be imported with any name**.